 Exit Timeshare Exit Company Scams

-If there’s one thing that hasn’t changed about the timeshare industry, it’s that Seniors continue to remain the primary target for scammers.
+If there’s one thing that hasn’t changed about the timeshare industry, it’s that Seniors remain the primary target for scammers.
 Unfortunately, this is the very nature of the timeshare industry.
-There are numerous timeshare exit company scams, and we have listed some below.
+There are numerous timeshare exit company scams, most of which prey upon unwary senior consumers.

-If you felt like you were misled or pressured into something that you or your family did not want, we recommend you reach out to us immediately.
+We recommend contacting us immediately if you feel misled or pressured into something you or your family did not want.
 Fill out the free consultation form on the right.
 Initiate a Live Chat with one of our experts for a free informational consultation.
 We can help you determine the best available option to exit your contract.
 To connect you with the right exit company, click here to schedule a free consultation with one of our experts.
 We’ll contact you within 24 hours to schedule your free call.

 Timeshare Resale Scams

-Many owners are to the point where they have given up, and have listed their timeshares for as low as $1 on platforms such as eBay or Craigslist.
-If someone is selling their timeshare for $1, what makes you think the listing company will find someone who is willing to buy your timeshare for almost the original price?
-Now you’re paying additional services when you still haven’t canceled your timeshare.
+Many owners are to the point where they have given up and have listed their timeshares for as low as $1 on platforms such as eBay or Craigslist.
+If someone sells their timeshare for $1, what makes you think the listing company will find someone willing to buy it for almost the original price?
+Now, you’re paying additional services when you still haven’t cancelled your timeshare.

 Timeshare Rental Scams

 What ends up happening is the timeshare owners who are eager to earn some money off of their expensive timeshare.
-They will invest into these up-front fees, only to find there were never any renters or buyers, to begin with.
-Now they’ve lost hundreds, possibly even thousands, with no viable option to receive a refund because the company has run off with their money.
-Now the owners are left in an even bigger financial debt, becoming another victim to a timeshare rental scam.
+They will invest in these up-front fees, only to find no renters or buyers.
+Now, they’ve lost hundreds, possibly even thousands, with no viable option to receive a refund because the company has run off with their money.
+Now, the owners are left in an even bigger financial debt, becoming another victim of a timeshare rental scam.

 Timeshare Network Scams

-Timeshare Network Scams are some of the most difficult scams to avoid because of how many people can be involved.
-Whether they offer to rent, resale, or even debt consolidation services, the scammers could just be operating out of their apartment or home with no-contract, burner phones, posing to be agents operating out of full offices.
-It doesn’t stop there, fake attorney scams are also something to watch out for.
-The company could easily “transfer” you to their “partnered law firm”, with an agent posing to be a fancy lawyer.
+Timeshare Network Scams are the most difficult to avoid because of how many people can be involved.
+Whether they offer to rent, resale, or even debt consolidation services, the scammers could just be operating out of their apartment or home with burner phones, posing as agents operating out of full offices.
+It doesn’t stop there; fake attorney scams are also something to watch out for.
+The company could easily “transfer” you to their “partnered law firm” with an agent posing as a fancy lawyer.
 He could be boasting about his licenses and reputation, all just to bring you on board.

-AARP wrote a fairly recent article in 2017 on one of the biggest timeshare network scams in history.
-A firm called International Marketing Solutions made up of 8 ring leaders, ran one of the largest call center rings of the cancelation industry.
-Based out of Orlando, FL, they started in about 2009 after the great recession in 2008.
-The company really peaked in about 2011 when the FTC was flooded with complaints.
-The complaints were mentioning how they took advantage of desperate people.
-Posing as real businesses who could help owners rent or resell their timeshares.
-In 2013 the Federal Trade Commission filed about 191 cases against the scammers, eventually leading to all 8 ringleaders arrested in 2015.
-Although the leaders were arrested, the criminal phone activity is so dispersed with smaller operations, they are almost untraceable.
+The company peaked in about 2011 when the FTC was flooded with complaints.
+The complaints mentioned how they took advantage of desperate people.
+Posing as real businesses that could help owners rent or resell their timeshares.
+In 2013, the Federal Trade Commission filed about 191 cases against the scammers, eventually leading to all 8 ringleaders being arrested in 2015.
+Although the leaders were arrested, the criminal phone activity is so dispersed with smaller operations they are almost untraceable.
 To learn more about this timeshare network scam, click here.

-In conclusion, consumers should always contact their timeshare company first.
-To see if there are any deed back and exit options available.
+In conclusion, owners should always contact their timeshare developers first.
+To see if there are any deed-back or buy-back exit options.
 If unsuccessful, our next recommendation is to look into hiring a legitimate timeshare exit company.
 Especially one that offers escrow!
 That way, you stay protected from a potential exit scam.

-As always, contact our team so we can help you determine if a timeshare exit company is reputable.
+As always, contact our team to help determine if a timeshare exit company is reputable.
 We only recommend timeshare exit companies that have no up-front fees and offer an escrow option so you stay protected.
 Read over our website and fill out the form on the right.
 Also, contact us through Live Chat for a free informational consultation.
 Learn how you can protect yourself from a timeshare exit scam!